 I've tried countless SPF products and I always come back to one skincare brand in particular: Heliocare.
-While it isn't available on the high street, you can buy it from trusted skincare websites including Just My Look, Face The Future and Dermacare Direct, or direct from the official UK website.
-The Heliocare 360 Water Gel SPF50+, £28, was recommended to me by many dermatologists when I was struggling to find a sunscreen that didn't clog my pores, cause spots or feel greasy on my skin.
+It isn't available on the high street but you can buy it from trusted skincare websites including Just My Look, Face The Future and Dermacare Direct, or direct from the official UK website.
+Heliocare 360 Water Gel SPF50+, £28.99, was recommended to me by many dermatologists when I was struggling to find a sunscreen that didn't clog my pores, cause spots or feel greasy on my skin.
 Since giving it a go three years ago, I can't do without it.

 What's so special?
-Unlike other sunscreens it's completely weightless.
+Unlike other sunscreens, it's completely weightless.
 It absorbs quickly, protects skin from UVA, UVB, infrared light and visible light (blue light, emitted from screens) and is non-comedogenic, which means it's a lot less likely to clog pores.
-The ingredients also boast antioxidants vitamin C and E to further protect against the environment, and it dries matte and invisible, making it a great option for darker skin.
-Somehow, it blurs blemishes and scars and makes skin soft, too.
+The ingredients also boast antioxidants vitamin C and vitamin E to further protect against the environment.
+It dries matte and invisible, making it a great option for darker skin, and somehow blurs blemishes and scars and makes skin soft, too.

-The Heliocare range also features the 360 Gel Oil-Free SPF50, £31, which is ever so slightly tinted.
-I know model and actress Poppy Delevingne (who has reactive and irritable skin) swears by it, as does top consultant dermatologist Dr Anjali Mahto.
-This is also a staple in my skincare routine and I can honestly say my skin is much better since using it.
+The Heliocare range also features 360 Gel Oil-Free SPF50, £24.99, which is ever so slightly tinted.
+Model and actress Poppy Delevingne (who has reactive and irritable skin) swears by it, as does top consultant dermatologist Dr Anjali Mahto.
+This product is also a staple in my skincare routine and I can honestly say my skin is much better since using it.

-This brilliant sunscreen is swiftly followed by Supergoop!'s Unseen Sunscreen SPF30, £30, Glossier's Invisible Shield SPF30, £20, and La Roche-Posay's Anthelios Age Correct Cream SPF50, £25.
+This brilliant sunscreen is swiftly followed by Supergoop!
+Unseen Sunscreen SPF30, £34, Glossier Invisible Shield SPF30, £20, and La Roche-Posay Anthelios Age Correct Cream SPF50, £23.25.
 Gone are the days when sunscreen sat heavy and obvious on skin.
 Unseen Sunscreen does exactly what it says on the tin and the clear formula is undetectable, making it a top pick for all skin tones.
-Like Heliocare, it deflects UVA, UVB and blue light, and doubles up as a makeup primer after moisturiser.
+Like Heliocare, it deflects UVA, UVB and blue light, and doubles as a makeup primer after moisturiser.
 Invisible Shield is also clear and similar in texture, doesn't clog pores, works for all skin tones and makes skin dewy.
-If your skin is on the dry side and needs extra moisture, Anthelios Age Correct is great as it nourishes skin and lends a subtle glow.
-It's currently down to £16.99 at Escentual.
+If your skin is on the dry side and needs extra moisture, Anthelios Age Correct nourishes and lends a subtle glow.

 How do you apply sunscreen?